 Last couple to round this off.
 Best piece of advice or life lesson from Keith Hufnagel?

 No specific thing but just seeing him make this company from the beginning to now is really cool and something to learn from.
 Watching him as a business man, as like a bossman.
 Seeing that is cool enough right there and I take that as advice really.
 Watching something as an idea then to see HUF as what it is now.
 It must be insane for him and it’s cool to be part of it, to see it happen.

 What about something valuable you’ve learned from Mark Gonzales?

-(Laughs) shit, again there’s no specific words said it’s more actions.
+[Laughs], shit, again there are no specific words said it’s his more actions.
 More the way he is and does things.
 He’s just sporadic, he’s carefree, he’s optimistic, he’s energetic as hell, he’s random.
 You never know what he’s going to do or say or want to do that day.
 You never know what board he’s going to show up with, what crazy clothes he’s going to have on.
 He skated up one day with a ramp and we just set it up to a bunch of different shit.
 I think just the sporadic and energetic side of him is more what I learn from and take in, more than specific words of wisdom you know?
 But yeah, that’s that.

 Published: Sidewalk Magazine, 1st March 2015.